-Catania’s cafes and bars are the perfect place to indulge in a cup of coffee and a cannolo when the sightseeing begins to take its toll.
-There are some gems when it comes to Catania’s cafes; chock full of character, charm and full of dazzling displays of the best Sicilian paticcerie.
-Sicily takes the sugar rush to a whole new level.
+There are some gems when it comes to Catania’s cafes; chock full of character, charm and full on dazzling displays of the best Sicilian paticcerie.
+Sicily takes the sugar rush to a whole new level from the pastries of Palermo to Catania’s cannoli, cassata and cassatelle.

 Cannoli in Sicily

-Our first morning in Catania we stopped off at Caffè del Duomo on Piazza Duomo and I couldn’t wait to try Sicily’s most famous pastry – Cannoli.
-In the film ‘The Godfather’ there’s a classic line ‘Leave the gun.
-Take the cannoli’.
-And after tasting one I can see why.
-Holy Cannoli!
 A crisp tube of fried dough is filled with rich, fresh, ricotta, sweetened with honey and sprinkled with ground pistachios – or if you prefer, chocolate shavings or candied fruit.
 Worth every single calorie!
 We sat outside overlooking the square while I indulged in my creamy, dreamy cannolo and a cup of coffee.
-Cannoli is the plural in case you were wondering.

 The Caffè del Duomo has tables out on the square under shady awnings but don’t just use the waiter service – go inside and check out the interior which has a Belle Époque feel to it.
 Built in the 1800s, the walls are lined with curved shelves holding brightly coloured liqueurs; a bank of frosted glass lights cast a glow over a red marble counter and at the back of the café the curves continue with a stunning red marble spiral staircase.
-In most cafes it’s cheaper to stand and drink your coffee at the bar so if you’re just in the market for a quick Espresso out of the sun then head for the bar.
-Savoury snacks are available on the hot buffet table ‘tavola calda’ if you’ve not got a sweet tooth.

 Best Catania Cafe – Prestipino

-The following day, during our tour of Catania’s La Pescheria and marketplace, our guide took us to the café next door to Caffe del Duomo.
-I hadn’t even noticed it the day before – probably too busy swooning over my cannolo.
-Prestipino Boutique is the smaller of two Prestipino cafes and my favourite of all that we visited.
-A tiny place but big on taste.
+Pestipino might be tiny but it’s big on taste.
 On entering I was presented with a ‘Biscotti con Mandorla’ a small, swirled almond biscuit.
 Light and delicate on the outside, the swirls were slightly crisped on the outer edges but as I bit through the crispness I was surprised by a delectable marzipan paste flavoured with pistachio.
 It was so good it actually brought tears to my eyes.
 It really did!

 A glass cabinet takes up most of the space in the café containing shelf upon shelf of deliciousness.
 Fruits of Martorane are miniature works of art.
 The marzipan fruits and vegetables are so perfect it seems wrong to bite into one.